25 Best Thought-Provoking Books

 There is so much to uncover in this book, so many layers to absorb.
 I was entertained while reading it, but more importantly, I learned so much.
 I’ll be raving about this for years to come!

-Find this book in: Thought-provoking Books / Beach Reads 2023 / Best Books 2023 / Best Female BIPOC Author / Family Saga / Best Beach Reads of All Time / Coming-of-age Books for Adults
+Find this book in: Thought-provoking Books / Beach Reads 2023 / Best Books 2023 / Best Female BIPOC Author / Best Beach Reads of All Time / Coming-of-age Books for Adults / Books Set in Tropical Locations

 Based on the true story of New York socialite, Caroline Ferriday, this fictionalized account of the war is told from three perspectives.